 There are two major types of scale on citrus plants: armored scales and soft scales.

-- Armored scale – Female armored scales, from the family Diaspididae, insert their mouthparts and never move again – eating and reproducing in the same spot.
+- Armored scale – Female armored scales, from the family Diaspididae, insert their mouthparts and never move again — eating and reproducing in the same spot.
 Male armored scales are also immobile until maturity.
-This type of scale bugs on citrus exudes a protective coating made up of wax and cast skins of prior instars, which creates its armor.
+These type of scale bugs on citrus exudes a protective coating made up of wax and cast skins of prior instars, which creates its armor.
 These citrus scale pests not only wreak the havoc mentioned above, but the armor will also remain on the plant or fruit long after the insect is dead, creating disfigured fruit.
-Types of scale on citrus plants in the armored scale family may include Black Parlatoria, Citrus Snow Scale, Florida Red Scale and Purple Scale.
+Types of scale on citrus plants in the armored scale family may include Black Parlatoria, Citrus Snow Scale, Florida Red Scale, and Purple Scale.

 - Soft scale – Soft scale bugs on citrus also form a protective coating via wax secretion, but it is not the hardened shell that the armored scale produces.
 Soft scales cannot be lifted from their shell and females roam the tree bark freely until eggs begin to form.
 The honeydew secreted by the soft scale attracts the sooty mold fungus, which in turn covers the citrus leaves preventing photosynthesis.
 Once dead, the soft scale will fall from the tree instead of remaining stuck as the armored scale.
 Types of scale on citrus plants in the soft scale group are Caribbean Black Scale and Cottony Cushion Scale.